The free software we use to get stuff done

 Your mailing list can quickly build up in the hundreds and then thousands.
 Sending emails individually to every person on that growing list would be absurd.
 MailChimp can handle the very small and the very large, perfect for scaling up with you.

 Buffer allows you to schedule your social media posts, track their performance and manage all your social media accounts in one place.
-Instead of having to log into each social media account in turn and posting at the exact time you want to post.
-You can simply spend 30 minutes on Buffer and schedule an entire weeks worth or more social media content and then let Buffer worry about sending it out on time.
+Instead of having to log into each social media account in turn and post at the exact time you want to post you can simply use Buffer to schedule an entire weeks worth of social media content and then let Buffer worry about sending it out on time.

 Slack is like the office water cooler, meeting room table and file sharer all rolled into one.
 Most of our development team work remotely so Slack is a must.
 It allows us to create channels about certain projects we’re working on and all the relevant people can chat about those projects and share the relevant files and comment on them within those channels.
 If you have a big team making sure communication channels stay open is a must.